Strand on the Green

 However, while Strand has enjoyed prosperity for much of its existence, it has not been without hardship.
 When the Grand Junction Canal diverted freight traffic to Brentford, and the Royal Family moved to Windsor Castle in the 1800s, the area fell out of fashion and fell into a period of decline.

-Nonetheless, Strand on the Green’s significance was set in stone as a result of the 1947 Town and Country Planning Act which listed just under 40 buildings as having special architectural or historical interest and saw a resurgence from this point on.
+Nonetheless, Strand on the Green’s significance was set in stone as a result of the 1947 Town and Country Planning Act which listed just under 40 buildings as having special architectural or historical interest and the area has seen a resurgence since that point.

 For the rest of the 20th century, the area gained some exposure on the big screen.
-Hawk-eyed Beatles’ fans may have noticed that the embankment and City Barge both feature in the 1956 film Help! as the fab four escape an eastern cult.
-The 1969 version of Goodbye Mr Chips also used 59 Strand on the Green as a filming location for Katherine’s home.
+Hawk-eyed Beatles’ fans may have noticed that the embankment and City Barge both feature in the 1965 film Help! as the fab four escape an eastern cult.
+The 1969 version of Goodbye Mr Chips also used 59 Strand on the Green as a filming location for Katherine’s home and Julie Christie was filmed walking on the Strand for the 1965 film Darling, declaring “Oh, how I’d love to live here.”

 Image above: The Bell and Crown